Authenticate with access tokens

 {"access_token":"ACCESS_TOKEN_STRING_2","expires_in":3599,"token_type":"Bearer"}

-5. Retrieve information about your BigQuery dataset from the BigQuery API by issuing the following command after replacing the placeholder values:
+5. Retrieve information about your BigQuery dataset by issuing the following command after replacing the placeholder values:

 Linux